Hamax Caress (Rack Mount)

-Durable construction, quick and easy adjustments, secure shoulder straps, and the ability to recline make Hamax a smart choice.
+Durable construction, quick and easy adjustments, secure shoulder straps, and the ability to recline make Hamax a winner.

 For parents who use a bike rack, but want the option to transport their child as well, the Hamax Caress rack-mounted bike seat is ideal.
 Although you can’t use your panniers at the same time, the Hamax Caress easily comes on and off the rack for easy versatility.
 The carrier-adapter also has shocks, which is essential for a comfortable ride and also extremely rare among rack-mounted seats.